top of page

 "Tonight" and "now" are words that use the speaker's present time as a reference point and usually don't feel right when telling a story about long past events.
 (Those listening to the storyteller might think they're taking a break from the story and bringing up a party they're going to after the campfire.)

-Many books that have been written in the past tense have a retrospective narrator who is similar to that storyteller relating past events around a campfire.
+Many books that have been written in past tense have a retrospective narrator who is similar to that storyteller relating past events around a campfire.
 In books like these, words of immediacy in the narration can confuse or jar the reader, just as in the example above.

 Literary past tense: When what's past is present